Liyan06/tofueval/README.md

 This repository contains the annotations for the released benchmark dataset TofuEval. **Note that this is an evaluation benchmark.
 Data in the benchmark should not be used in training NLP models.**

+On 05.03.2024, an identifier 64-character string is added to each instance in TofuEval to assist in future detection of contamination in web-crawl corpora.

 <p align="center">
     <img src="./images/tofueval_main.png" width="280">
 </p>